fbielejec/fbielejec.github.io/_posts/2020-04-25-razer-core-egpu-linux.md

 ```

 And install the recommended versions (here *nvidia-driver-435*) with `sudo ubuntu-drivers install`.
-I also added the nvidia utility program:
+I also installed the *nvidia-settings* program:

 ```bash
 sudo apt install nvidia-settings
 ```

-If you're interested in CUDA development you should also install:
+If you're interested in CUDA development you should be installing the compiler and the toolkit:

 ```bash
 sudo apt-get install nvidia-cuda-dev nvidia-cuda-toolkit